microsoft/vscode-react-native/README.md

   - Linux: `sudo apt-get install openssl`
 - (macOS only) [`idb`](https://fbidb.io/docs/installation/) utility is installed.
 It's required to interact with iOS physical devices

+The Network inspector uses functional of the Flipper plugin integrated to React Native apps.
+Please make sure that it's enabled in your application.
+You can use [this guide](https://fbflipper.com/docs/getting-started/react-native/) to integate Flipper into your projects.

 ### Network inspector usage

 - To run the Network inspector you can use `Run Network Inspector` Command Palette command</br>